CouchSurfing: Change to a for-profit corporation and financing (2011)

 The company applied for 501(c)(3) tax status as a nonprofit organization in November 2007 but tax exempt status was rejected by the Internal Revenue Service in early 2011.
 The assets then needed to be acquired from the New Hampshire non-profit, which including legal fees, was to cost $1 million.
 In August 2011, a private for-profit Delaware C corporation, also called Couchsurfing International, Inc., which was formed on 3 May 2011, raised $7.6 million in a first-round financing led by Benchmark Capital and Omidyar Network and acquired the assets of the New Hampshire company.
 The New Hampshire non-profit company was dissolved on 4 November 2011.

 The conversion to a for-profit corporation was objected to by many members since the guiding principles of the original non profit organisation promised that CouchSurfing operates as a nonprofit, a promise that was broken by Fenton and Hoffer.
 Founder Casey Fenton said he received 1,500 emails in the days after announcing the conversion.

 The company was briefly certified as a B corporation (mistakenly labeled as a Benefit corporation in a blog post by Casey Fenton), but that certification was eventually removed.

-In August 2012, Couchsurfing received an additional $15 million in funding from an investor group led by General Catalyst Partners, with participation by Menlo Ventures, as well as existing investors Benchmark Capital and Omidyar Network.
+In August 2012, Couchsurfing received an additional $15 million in funding from an investor group led by General Catalyst, with participation by Menlo Ventures, as well as existing investors Benchmark Capital and Omidyar Network.
+Point Nine Capital became the first European investor in CouchSurfing.
 The additional funding brought the company's total funding raised to $22.6 million.
 That year, the company launched mobile apps for iOS and Android.